Chapter 13 Rules: No Means Test Required

 The Role of Income, the Means Test, and Plan Length in Chapter 13

-One of the reasons your income is important in Chapter 13 bankruptcy is because it determines the length of your repayment plan.
+One reason income is important in Chapter 13 bankruptcy is that it determines the length of your repayment plan.
 If your income is less than your state's median income, your repayment plan will probably last three years.
 If your income exceeds your state's median income, your repayment plan will probably last five years.

 Other Chapter 13 Bankruptcy Filing Requirements